mgurov/mposter/README.md

 Not supported.
 Might be added in the future as a header/cookie parameter.
 For now, consider a simple [proxy](https://golang.org/pkg/net/http/httputil/#NewSingleHostReverseProxy) taking care of this concern.

-## http verbs
+## http

-`--http-method DELETE`
+`--http-method DELETE --http-content-type 'application/json' --http-accept 'application/json'`

 ## Parallelism

 The calls are performed strictly consecutive.
 Next call is made as soon as the previous finished, unless the rate limiting above kicks in.

+## --output

+Every input line would be printed out, followed by `OK` for http 2xx response from the target URL, or `ERR` and some description of this error if the call wasn't that succesfull.

+`--output` defaults to `-`, which means stdout.

 ## --tick 100

-Prints the status every 100 lines (default) to stderr.
+Prints the status every 1000 lines (default) to stderr.
 Set to 0 to disable.

-## --output
+## --log-first-err-stats

-Every input line would be printed followed by `OK` for http 2xx response from the target URL or `ERR` and some description of this error if the call wasn't that succesfull.

-`--output` defaults to `-`, which means stdout.
+A convenience feature doing the unorderly "tick" upon first error encountered.
+Default on.

 ## -stop-on-first-err

-Abort the run if the first call fails.
+By default, abort the run if the very first call fails.

-## --stop-on-error-count 0
+## --stop-on-err-count

-If set to a number different from 0 would stop the run upon receiving the given number of consecutive failures.
+If set to a number greater than 0 would stop the run upon receiving the given number of consecutive failures.

+## --dry-run

+Allows visual checking of the calls to be made.
+Prints the row followed by the HTTP verb and then the URL the call to be made against.

+## --timeout

+Http timeout expressed as a Go [duration](https://golang.org/pkg/time/#ParseDuration) (e.g. `1s` `100ms` etc.)

 # Maybe in the not so distant future